caolaihao/jenkins-scanner/readme.md

     5. get build total count by date
     6. get build success count by date
     7. save build count(success/total)  by date
+    8. if scan failed, then should exit with non-zero code